 Alaska Airlines Flight 53 on 29 January 1987 observed a fast moving object on their onboard weather radar at the 12 o’clock position, at 25 miles (40 km) range.
-Though no visual contact was made the pilot reported the speed of the object was estimated to be 3,600 mph.
+Though no visual contact was made the pilot reported the speed of the UFO estimated to be 3,600 mph.

 Could this be a mere coincidence, or could it be something more?
 What did all these people see flying across the ocean?
 Was the airplane’s captain really making this story up, or did the FAA perform a small cover-up on the story?

-According to John Callahan, the FAA Division Chief of the Accidents and Investigations branch at the time, he initially believed it was most likely a stealth craft under development by the U. S. Military.
-He requested that the relevant date be sent to their technical center in Atlantic City New Jersey.
-There he and his superior examined the radar data and voice tapes and combined on video tape for concurrent playback.
+According to John Callahan, who at the time was Division Chief of the Accidents and Investigations branch for the FAA at the time, initially believed it was most likely a stealth craft under development by the U. S. Military.
+He requested that the relevant date be sent to the FAA technical center in Atlantic City New Jersey for analysis.
+There the data examined combining the radar data and voice tapes for concurrent playback.

-The following day at FAA headquarters they briefed Vice Admiral Donald D. Engen.
+The following day they briefed the Federal Aviation Administration Administrator retired Vice Admiral Donald D. Engen.
 After watching the video he asked them not to talk to anybody until they were given the OK.
-He also instructed them to prepare a presentation of the data for a group of government officials.
-The following day a meeting was attended by representatives of the FBI, CIA and President Reagan’s Scientific Study Team, among others.
-According to Callahan at the end of the meeting The CIA representative told all present that the incident was secret, the meeting never took place, and all data was confiscated.
+He also instructed them to prepare a brief to present to government representatives.
+The following day a meeting with representatives from the CIA, FBI, and others.
+According to Callahan at the end of the meeting The CIA representative told all present that the UFO event and meeting never happened, and all data was confiscated.
 Fortunately John Callahan managed to retain the original video.